Bursa: Geography

 The area covered by Bursa corresponds to 1.41% of Turkey's land area, which makes the city 27th in the country in terms of land area.
 Bursa stands on the northwestern slopes of Mount Uludağ (known as the Mysian Olympus in classical antiquity), on the banks of the Nilüfer River, in the southern Marmara Region.
 It is the capital city of Bursa Province, which borders the Sea of Marmara and Yalova to the north; Kocaeli and Sakarya to the northeast; Bilecik to the east; and Kütahya and Balıkesir to the south.

 Climate

-Bursa has a Mediterranean climate (Köppen climate classification: Csa) under the Köppen classification, and a dry-hot summer subtropical climate (Csa) under the Trewartha classification.
+Bursa has a Mediterranean climate (Csa/Cs) under the Köppen and Trewartha classifications.
 The city has hot, dry summers that last from June until September.
 Winters are cool and damp, also containing the most rainfall.
 There can be snow on the ground which will last for a week or two.
 Air pollution is a chronic problem in Bursa.